 At least three people died in Newry during Friday night and Saturday morning as the Northern Ireland toll continued to mount.

-At least three people died in Newry during Friday night and Saturday morning as the Northern Ireland toll continued to mount.
+Background: At least three people died in Newry during Friday night and Saturday morning as the Northern Ireland toll continued to mount.
 Two people died in a drapery store, set on fire during the evening.
 The rescue efforts of police and firemen were hampered by stonethrowing crowds.
 Police said later that they had a theory that the bodies may have belonged to would-be arsonists.

 The third death occurred alter a British Army landrover was riddled with splinters from a landmine while on patrol just outside the town.
 One soldier died afterwards in hospital, and two others are seriously wounded.